Trump reportedly made unexpected first pitch announcement out of irritation with Fauci

 While polls show Trump getting poor marks from most Americans for his handling of the coronavirus pandemic, to the point where his reelection chances are imperiled, Fauci has been seen by many as a trusted, if not outright admired, figure.
 Trump has made critical remarks about Fauci this month, and the director of the National Institute of Allergy and Infectious Diseases has been allowed fewer chances to deliver his advice on containing the health crisis.

-A 79-year-old whose face mask of choice during the pandemic has made clear he is a big fan of the Nationals, Fauci told the Times on Monday that he was invited to throw the first pitch several weeks ago by the Lerner family, which owns the team and was grateful for his coronoavirus-related guidance.
+A 79-year-old whose face mask of choice during the pandemic has made clear he is a fan of the Nationals, Fauci told the Times on Monday that he was invited to throw the first pitch several weeks ago by the Lerner family, which owns the team and was grateful for his coronavirus-related guidance.

 The day before his big moment on the mound, Fauci got some tips from Nats star Ryan Zimmerman, who tried to soothe the nerves of the former high school basketball standout by reminding him that MLB is not allowing fans in the stands.
-“If you bounce it, there’s nobody there to boo you, so you’ll be good to go,” said Zimmerman.
+“If you bounce it, there’s nobody there to boo you, so you’ll be good to go,” Zimmerman said.

-Unfortunately for Fauci, he didn’t just bounce the ball, but failed to get it anywhere close to home plate.
-He told the Times that he practiced diligently but made a major mistake by having “completely miscalculated” the distance he would need to cover with his pitch, which threw off his form.
+Unfortunately for Fauci, he didn’t just bounce the ball but failed to get it anywhere close to home plate.
+He told the Times he practiced diligently but made a major mistake by having “completely miscalculated” the distance he would need to cover with his pitch, which threw off his form.

 Asked what advice he would offer Trump, Fauci said it would be to “throw high” and with “a big loft.”

-Trump has thrown first pitches in the past, including at a 2006 Yankees game against the Red Sox at Boston’s Fenway Park, but he has yet to do so since the 2016 election.
+Trump has thrown first pitches in the past, including at a 2006 Yankees game against the Red Sox at Fenway Park in Boston, but he has yet to do so since the 2016 election.
 That has him running out of time in his first term to avoid becoming the first sitting president in more than 100 years not to perform the ceremony.

 When the Nationals were in the World Series last year, playing some of the games just three miles from the White House, Trump said he would not throw out a first pitch.
 “They’ve got to dress me up in a lot of heavy armor — I’ll look too heavy,” he said at the time.

-The president did attend Game 5 of the championship series at Nationals Park, at which point he was booed loudly.
+The president did attend Game 5 at Nationals Park, at which point he was booed loudly.

-In his tweet Sunday bowing out of the first pitch on Aug.
+In his tweet Sunday bowing out of the first pitch Aug.
 15, Trump said, “We will make it later in the season!”
 However, developments Monday raised questions about how realistic MLB is being about trying to play a truncated season even as new coronavirus cases have risen to unprecedented levels nationally over the past month.

 The Yankees’ game Monday against the host Philadelphia Phillies was postponed after an outbreak hit the Miami Marlins, who had just played in Philadelphia.
-Miami’s home game against the Baltimore Orioles was also postponed, as was a scheduled game between those teams on Tuesday.
+Miami’s home game against the Baltimore Orioles was also postponed, as was a scheduled game between those teams Tuesday.

-MLB Commissioner Rob Manfred said Monday that if coronavirus test results proved “acceptable,” the Marlins and Orioles would resume play on Wednesday, but the episode has rattled some clubhouses.
+MLB Commissioner Rob Manfred said Monday that if coronavirus test results proved “acceptable,” the Marlins and Orioles would resume play Wednesday, but the episode has rattled some clubhouses.

 “My level of concern went from about an eight to a 12,” said Nationals Manager Dave Martinez, a 55-year-old who had a health scare last season.

-“Baseball aside wanting the season to continue, but you got to put that on the back burner right now and say, all right, how do we keep everybody safe?
+“Baseball aside, wanting the season to continue, but you got to put that on the back burner right now and say, all right, how do we keep everybody safe?
 And we know somebody might have to make a hard decision,” Milwaukee Brewers pitcher Josh Lindblom told the Milwaukee Journal Sentinel on Monday.

 Looking at the bigger picture, Fauci struck a hopeful note Monday as he told CNN he was “cautiously optimistic” about a potential coronavirus vaccine now entering the first in a series of U.S. clinical trials.
 Fauci said he briefed Trump on the development, which involves a test of the possible vaccine on 15,000 people while another 15,000 participants receive a placebo.